MWE 17 - Solver-options benchmark for constant and variable viscosity¶

 finalize_figure(fig)

-These ratios are often more interpretable than raw times because they answer the practical question: "How much do I gain from turning AMG on?"
+These ratios are often more interpretable than raw times because they answer the practical question: "How much do I gain from turning this backend on?"

 speedup_rows = []